bucs445fall2025/project-capybaras/sprints/ch6_sprint/sprint.md

 ### Requirement Target

+Search functionality
 Save recipes to folders & likes function

 ### User Stories
+- As a user, I want to search for specific recipes by name to meet my preferences.
 - As a user, I want to save recipes that I like/want to try so I can find it again easier later.
 - As a user, I want to be able to mark recipes as likes to easily save them into the likes folder.

 ### Planning

-- Create a like button and save button on homepage and on recipe details page.
+- When a user searches for a specific recipe, related search results come up.
+Create a like button and save button on homepage and on recipe details page.
 Have the collections page update based on user actions.

 ### Action Items

+- Implement the search bar functionality using dummy variables.
 - "Like" Button: A heart icon that changes state (filled) upon clicking.
 - "Save" Button: A button that triggers a dropdown for folder selection.
 - Collections Page: Update collections page based on user actions